Valerian Root vs Ashwagandha: Which Is Better for Sleep?

 What is valerian root?

-Valerian root is a herb traditionally used to support sleep and ease nervous tension.
-It contains compounds like valerenic acid that may enhance GABA activity in the brain — producing a sedative effect.
-Unlike ashwagandha, which regulates the stress response over time, valerian works more directly and quickly to induce drowsiness.
+Valerian root is a herb traditionally used to support relaxation and sleep.
+It contains compounds like valerenic acid that may interact with GABA activity in the brain.
+Unlike ashwagandha, which is traditionally used for stress support over time, valerian is typically used for more immediate relaxation.
 It's widely available in tablets and tinctures across Australia.

 Is valerian root or ashwagandha better for sleep?